twmbx/zambia-income-tax-calc/README.md

 A personal exercise.

-Goal achieve a reactive Tax calculator for Zambian salaries as a way of experimenting with Svelte.
+Goal: achieve a reactive Tax calculator for Zambian salaries as a way of experimenting with Svelte.